JetBrains/Qodana/topics/repository-key.md

 A repository key provides Qodana Cloud with secure read-only access to your repository and lets Qodana count contributors, which is required by our license agreement.

-<warning>We do not recommend to store the key on the account level.</warning>
+<warning>It is not advised to store the key on the account level.</warning>

 This table provides links to the most popular VCS documentation pages explaining how you can save a repository
 key: